instantiator/open-social-distributor/docs/index.md

 This is a tool for managing social posts across multiple platforms.
 Simple to configure, and able to run as a command line client, or as a service in a Docker container or an AWS CloudFormation stack.

+**At current time,** you can build, configure, and use the CLI to post a simple message to a variety of social networks.

+**Coming soon:**

+* Image upload support
+* A containerised service to make regular posts
+* An AWS stack (to do the same)

 ## Current state of development

 See: [Outstanding TODOs](todos.md)